aman-sawarn/aman-sawarn.github.io/index.md

 <img class="profile-picture" src="profile-pic-4.png">

+I'm a Data Scientist and ML Engineer working in Search and Recommendations team at Jio Platforms Ltd. I have worked in a wide range of recommedation systems for [Jio Cinema](https://www.jiocinema.com/), [JioTv](https://www.jiotv.com/) and JioTV+(Set up box application).
+I have been working on products with **5 mn+ DAU**, and served recommendations on various time scales ranging from a few hours to a week .
+My work starts right from the business problem, followed by defining business KPIs and then mapping it to ML problem.
+My workflow generally includes data fetching, data enrichment, data cleaning, preprocessing, modelling, evaluating results, deployment, retraining and maintenance.
+I am comfortable designing ML systems, code review, defining features for products and collaborating and assigning work to various other stakeholders like DevOPS engineers, Data Engineers, Quality Analyst and Product Managers.
+In the past, I have solved business problems using Machine Learning, Deep Learning, Natural Language Processing(NLP) and Large Language Models.
+Solving impactful problems, which effect user experience on scale gives me work satisfaction.

+### Tools I have worked on:

+Databases: SQL, Mongo, Cassandra, Redis

+Git

+Machine Learning: Sklearn and custom written models

+Deep Learning: Tensorflow, Keras

+Cloud: GCP

+MLOps: MLFlow, Weights and Biases

+### Modeling
+Modeling: Machine Learning, Deep Learning, Natural language Processing(NLP), Large Langauge Models(LLMs) etc

-I'm a data scientist and researcher working in natural language processing, machine learning, statistics and analytics .
-I'm interested in modeling how people communicate about their subjective experiences through text, especially when these communications occur in online communities centered on healthcare, recruitment, media and advertising or building communities.
-My research relies on Medical Report Generation using X-Ray Images and topic-focused datasets.
+I'm interested in modeling how people communicate about their subjective experiences through text, especially when these communications occur in online communities centered on Media, Advertisements, Healthcare, Recruitment or building communities.
 Previously, I have worked on various projects as self case study during my undergrad.
 My work on [predicting flairs/tags on Reddit website](https://github.com/aman-sawarn/Reddit-Flair-Detection) aims at predicting tags on a given Reddit link.
 My past work on predicting movies genres aims at solving the problem as [multi-label multi-class problem](https://medium.com/towards-artificial-intelligence/keras-for-multi-label-text-classification-86d194311d0e).
 My work on a [Fashion Recommendation Engine](https://github.com/aman-sawarn/Amazon-Fashion-Discovery-Engine) where I have worked on Data Fetching from Amazon's website and then building models on top of it.
 I have also worked on various neural architectures to predict [Donors who could fund projects for school](https://github.com/aman-sawarn/Donor-Choose-Automation) children.

-My work on Medical Report Generation using X-Ray Images is yet to be published.
+My work on [Medical Report Generation using X-Ray Images](https://link.springer.com/chapter/10.1007/978-3-030-76167-7_9) has been published.

-I'm currently a working as a Data Scientist at HT Media Ltd. Currently, I work in Shine.com team which is India's second largest recruiting platform.
-I have completed my B.Tech in Electrical and Electronics Engineering from Guru Gobind Singh Indraprastha University, New Delhi in June 2020.
+In past, I worked as a Data Scientist at HT Media Ltd, where I worked for Shine.com team - India's second largest recruiting platform.

 Natural language processing, unsupervised machine learning, digital humanities, healthcare.